 Fundamental to all research is the ability to synthesize scientific literature to identify meaningful and novel research questions.
 The purpose of the Historical and Conceptual Review is to evaluate if a student has the background knowledge and ability to synthesize relevant scientific literature, which are important prerequisites to conducting meaningful dissertation research.
 The Historical and Conceptual Review consists of a synthetic review that details how the conceptual framework for the student's dissertation topic has developed and changed over time, paying attention to both the historical background and the current state of the research area.
-The synthetic review is not merely a summary of papers, but a focused synthesis and critical review of the accomplishments in the area that emphasizes unanswered questions and thus defines the area of dissertation research.
+The synthetic review is not merely a summary of papers, but a focused synthesis and critical review of the area of dissertation research.
 The review should be understandable by scientists in all fields of evolution, ecology, and organismal biology, as would be expected for many grant proposals.
 The review should explicitly address the following questions: